4 Useful Competitive Analysis Metrics for Competitor Monitoring

 Do you think monitoring competitors and competitive analysis are beneficial for your success?
 Maybe not, as you believe that your competitors' tactics are not affecting your business.
 Or perhaps, you do find it essential, but it is too time-consuming, and you don't have time for it.
-This article explains how important it is to keep a close eye on your competitors, how competitor intelligence tools can make the process easier and faster, and which metrics are helpful to start analysing.

 There's a ton of information about your online competitors available, but what metrics are helpful to monitor to stay ahead of competitors?
-Let's have a look at 3 useful competitive analysis metrics for eCommerce brands.

 1. Selling Prices

 The most important thing is that you gain insight into the price elasticity of your products, the latest figures on sales data in the industry, and automatic updates on competitors' prices.

 Tracking competitor selling prices can help you determine:

 - Which market segments your competitors are targeting;